MicrosoftDocs/OData-docs/Odata-docs/webapi/navigation-property-binding-with-complex-type.md

 Where: As example shown:

 1. It supports single property with multiple binding path.
-2. It supports collection property with mutliple binding path.
+2. It supports collection property with multiple binding path.
 3. It also supports mulitple binding path with inheritance type.

-Besides, the `HasManyPath()/HasSinglePath()` has onverload methods to configure the containment binding path.
+Besides, the `HasManyPath()/HasSinglePath()` has overload methods to configure the containment binding path.

 ### Multiple navigation property binding path in convention model builder

-In convention model builder, it will automatically traverl all property binding paths to add a binding for the navigation proeprty.
+In convention model builder, it will automatically traverse all property binding paths to add a binding for the navigation proeprty.

 There's an [unit test](https://github.com/OData/WebApi/blob/OData60/OData/test/UnitTest/System.Web.OData.Test/OData/MetadataControllerTest.cs#L1070-L1114) that you can refer to.